zapata-engineering/orquestra-braket/README.md

 ## Development and contribution

-You can find the development guidelines in the [`orquestra-quantum` repository](https://github.com/zapatacomputing/orquestra-quantum).
+You can find the development guidelines in the [`orquestra-core` repository](https://github.com/zapatacomputing/orquestra-core/blob/main/CONTRIBUTING.md).